 The Ghost Town of Arlington, Missouri

 Arlington, Missouri, once known as "Little Piney", is a near ghost town in Phelps County, MO.
 Once a stop on the Pacific Railroad, (later the St. Louis & San Francisco Railroad), it was also a village along the former Route 66.
 Today it is incredibly hard to access, as passenger service no longer exists, and it is bypassed by Interstate 44.
-(Location)
+(Location on our Ghost Towns Map)

 |Trackside at Arlington, MO|